saroun/jsdriv_server/README.md

 	- libquadmath-0.dll
 	- libgcc_s_seh-1.dll
 - Install grfont.dat and jsdriv_server.exe in the directory defined in the PGPLOT_DIR variable.
-  Recommended place is the folder the dll's and the application binaries
+  Recommended place is the folder with the dll's and the application binaries